Santos Escobar: Impact Wrestling (2017–2018)

-On July 2, 2017, El Hijo del Fantasma and Drago represented AAA at Impact Wrestling's Slammiversary XV show; the team lost to The Latin American Xchange (Santana and Ortiz), who successfully defended the Impact Wrestling World Tag Team Championship and GFW Tag Team Championship in a match that also included the teams of Laredo Kid with Garza Jr., and Naomichi Marufuji with Taiji Ishimori.
-At Bound for Glory in 2017, Team AAA (El Hijo del Fantasma, Pagano and Texano) lost to Team Impact (Ethan Carter III, Eddie Edwards and James Storm) in a six-man tag team match.
-On November 6, 2017, Hijo del Fantasma unsuccessfully challenged Eddie Edwards for the GHC Heavyweight Championship.
-At Impact Wrestling Redemption, Fantasma competed in a six-way match which was won by Brian Cage.
+On July 2, 2017, El Hijo del Fantasma, representing AAA, made his Impact Wrestling debut at Slammiversary XV, where he and Drago failed to win a fatal four-way match for The Latin American Xchange's (Santana and Ortiz) Impact Wrestling World Tag Team Championship and GFW Tag Team Championship; it also included the teams of Laredo Kid and Garza Jr. and Naomichi Marufuji and Taiji Ishimori.
+At Bound for Glory on November 5, Team AAA (Hijo del Fantasma, Pagano and Texano) lost to Team Impact (Ethan Carter III, Eddie Edwards and James Storm) in a six-man tag team match.
+The next day, he unsuccessfully challenged Edwards for the GHC Heavyweight Championship.
+At Impact Wrestling Redemption on April 22, 2018, he competed in a six-way match which was won by Brian Cage.
+Following the event, Hijo del Fantasma defeated Aero Star, Drago and Taiji Ishimori in a four-way match to become the number one contender for the Impact X Division Championship, but failed to win the title from champion Matt Sydal.